ngmoviedo/dofiles/README.md

 # Yet another dotfiles repository by an obsesive Arch user
 Main relevant dotfiles from my current setup.
 I use Arch, but they will probably work in most GNU/Linux distributions.

-The colors have been chosen to match [Gruvbox](https://github.com/morhetz/gruvbox).
+The colors have been chosen to match [Dracula](https://github.com/morhetz/gruvbox).

-## Sytem details
+## System details

 ### WM: i3-gaps